admin-shell-io/aas-test-engines/README.md

 api.execute_tests(tests, "http://localhost")
 ```

-You can query the list of supported versions and their associated profiles as follows:
+You can query the list of supported versions and their associated test suites as follows:

 ```python
 from aas_test_tools import api